 Cumbria Business Growth Hubis your first port of call for advice.
 Growth Hub advisers, who are all experienced business people, can work with you one-to-one.
 This advice is free to qualifying SMEs.
 Advisers can help you apply for grants and loans and plan for life after lockdown.
 Your customers might behave differently, you may need to consider new markets or new routes to market and you may have to reconfigure your premises to meet social-distancing requirements.
 Advisers can help you tackle theses issues.
 To give a flavour of the wider Growth Hub offer, Cumbria Growth Catalyst provides a review and intensive support for SMEs, the Consultancy Subsidy offers grants of up to £4,000 to buy-in outside expertise, Cumbria Manufacturing Service provides specialist help and grants to manufacturers while Manufacturing Made Smarter helps manufacturers access new technologies.
 The Growth Hub is also the gateway to programmes run by Lancaster University Management School including the new COVID 19 Response Programme.

-The Department for Business Energy and Industrial Strategy has set up a web portal enabling businesses to access the latest advice and information from dozens of business representative organisations and trade associations.
+The Government has compiled a round-up of coronavirus support and resources from public bodies, organisations and charities that may be useful to businesses.
+It also has a web portal enabling businesses to access the latest advice and information, sector by sector, from business representative organisations and trade associations.

 The Ministry of Housing, Communities and Local Government has published a code of practice to encourage commercial tenants and landlords to work together to protect viable businesses.

-***NEW*** There have been changes to insolvency law to give relieve the burden on businesses and give struggling companies breathing space from their creditors while they seek a rescue.
+There have been changes to insolvency law to give relieve the administrative burden on businesses – for example by providing more time to file accounts – and give struggling companies breathing space from their creditors while they seek a rescue.

 The Institute of Chartered Accountants in England and Wales has advice on re-starting including sections on rethinking business strategies, adapting the workplace and managing the return of employees.